-Further identification of site-specific pollutants that fall within the categories outlined in the next section may be field noted using the corresponding log included in the appendices of this report.
-The logs are intended to record site-specific pollutants, the date of arrival on the Site, the date removed from the Site, and the methods of treatment.
+Further identification of site-specific pollutants that fall within the categories outlined in the next section may be field noted using the corresponding log included in Appendix of this report.
+The logs are intended to record site specific pollutants, the date of arrival on the site, the date removed from the site, and the methods of treatment.